adamstirtan/RSignSDK/README.md

 # RSignSDK
 ### Overview
 Unofficial SDK in .NET for [RSign](https://www.rsign.com/) by RPost.
 This library was created to provide an abstraction layer on top of the API provided by RPost in a convenient manner.
-It is built on .NET 4.0 because I needed to be able to drop it in to an older .NET application.
+It is built on .NET 4.0 because I needed to be able to drop it in to any .NET application.

 ### Usage
 Create an instance of the credentials class and supply it with your EmailId, Password and optionally a ReferenceKey from RPost.
 Provide the credentials to the API object and authentication will happen automatically when you make an API call to a resource that requires authentication.